Thank you for your interest in signing up for the track experience. You won’t regret it.

-There will be groups for each level of participant; Amateur, Intermediate and Advanced.
+There will be groups for each level of participant; Amateur, Advanced and Race Class.
 These groups may change at any time and are subject to the discretion of Porsche Canada and its staff.

 To get into the higher skill group, what documents do I need to provide?

 Any participant that believes their skill allows them to participate in the Advanced level will need to provide proof of racing license, advanced driving school certificate, or similar to participate.